hibbitts-design/grav-skeleton-helios-open-reader/pages/01.open-reader-guide/03.section-3/03.callout-blocks/section-page.md

 ---

 [objectives]
-- Identify the eleven callout blocks available in Helios Open Reader
+- Identify the callout blocks and blockquote shortcode available in Helios Open Reader
 - Apply callout blocks in your own reader content
-- Choose the appropriate callout type for different instructional purposes [/objectives]
+- Choose the appropriate callout type for different instructional purposes
+- Use `[excerpt]` for multi-paragraph quoted passages that need subtler styling [/objectives]

 Callout blocks are structured, visually styled instructional elements you can drop into any page.
 All callouts follow the same syntax: